Meeting and Event Code of Conduct Policy

 - Be mindful of your surroundings and of your fellow participants.
 Alert SCB staff if you notice a potentially troubling or dangerous situation, someone in distress and/or unacceptable behavior.*

-- Respect the rules and policies of all venues associated with the meeting.
+- Respect the rules, policies, and requests of the Society and all venues associated with the meeting.

 - Uphold and support SCB's commitment and actions to improve the events environmental and social impacts and promote equity, inclusion and diversity.